donp123/hiring-engineers/answers.md

   ![metriccheck](https://github.com/donp123/donp123/blob/master/pythonrand.png)

+  I then had to create a check Yaml file that also had the same name has my check Python file:

+  $ sudo vi /etc/datadog-agent/conf.d/my-metric-check.yaml

+  I then added the following to this file as directed by the Datadog doc file (https://docs.datadoghq.com/developers/write_agent_check/?tab=agentv6v7) :

+    instances: [{}]

   From here I restarted my Datadog-agent and tested to see if my custom metric check was working properly:

   ![mymetriccheck](https://github.com/donp123/donp123/blob/master/metriccheck.png)